 The zeroHouse makes living off the grid seem like a plausible reality.
 However, skeptics point out that green technology remains highly expensive and is therefore not tenable on a wide scale.
 But, for those concerned about global warming, the possibility of living without a dependence on energy that results in the release greenhouse gases is tantalizing.
 Time will tell whether the zeroHouse can stand up to rough environments, the dwellers' energy demands and the critics.

-Take a look at the links on the next page to learn about other green buildings and sustainable technology.
+Take a look at the links below to learn about other green buildings and sustainable technology.

 More Great Links

 - EERE.
 "Insulation."
 U.S. Department of Energy: Energy Efficiency and Renewable Energy.
 May 30, 2006.
 (April 23, 2008) http://www1.eere.energy.gov/consumer/tips/insulation.html